-(I) Sidewalks.

-(1) Sidewalk construction required.
+- (I) Sidewalks. - (1) Sidewalk construction required.
 Sidewalks conforming to this chapter, the Public Works Design Standards, the Americans with Disabilities Act, the Salem Transportation System Plan, and SRC chapter 78 shall be constructed as a part of street improvement projects.

-The attached Site Plan indicates that a sidewalk will be installed along the 23rd Street NE frontage and walkways will be installed along Medical Center Drive where no pedestrian facilities are present (see Exhibit 4).
+The attached Site Plan indicates that a sidewalk will be installed along Franzen Street NE and walkways will be installed from the parking area to the proposed buildings (see Exhibit 4).
 As required, the proposed pedestrian facilities will conform with applicable City and Federal ADA standards.